Effluent Treatment Plants: Role & Importance

 4. Protection of Public Health

-Contaminated water sources can cause serious health issues, including waterborne diseases.
-By implementing an effective wastewater treatment process, industries can ensure that their effluents do not pose health risks to nearby communities.
+Polluted water sources can lead to severe health problems, ranging from waterborne diseases.
+Through the use of a proper wastewater treatment process, industries can be certain that their effluents are not harmful to nearby communities.

 5. Improved Industrial Efficiency